 Never changing exercises

-The exercises you perform can create stress on specific part of your body and not only your muscles but also the various connective tissues that support them.
+The exercises you perform can create stress on specific parts of your body and not only your muscles but also the various connective tissues that support them.
 The main reason that most people switch exercises every other month is to try and change the adaptive stress to the working muscles and to give the connective tissue time to repair itself periodically.

 While your body can help you figure out when it’s time to stop – through pain, it won’t let you know when it's time to change exercises.
 The connective tissue is poorly innervated, which means you won't be aware of the damage you're inflicting on yourself until it's too late.
 Don’t let it get to that.
 Instead, plan ahead and change each your training routine every 4 to 8 weeks.